 Overall, this is generally considered to be the preferred type of removable partial denture.

 Factors affecting cast partial longevity.

-- The durability of the plastic components of a cast partial will affect its length of service.
-Fortunately, repair or replacement of these plastic components (flanges, saddles or teeth) is possible and commonplace.
+- The durability of the plastic portions of a cast partial will affect its length of service.
+Fortunately, repair or replacement of these plastic components (flanges, saddles, or teeth) is possible and commonplace.

 - The way the clasps of a cast-metal partial grasp around their natural teeth is very precise (more so than with any other type of partial).
 And this means that how long an appliance will last is very dependent upon how well this relationship is maintained.